julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

 2 Quick Start
 =============

-  In order to best understand this configuratation process, it is recommmended to read the complete contents of this document and follow the instructions starting in the next section.
+  In order to best understand this configuration process, it is recommended to read the complete contents of this document and follow the instructions starting in the next section.
 If there are problems you will be able to reason about the errors.
 However, if you are eager to get started, you can follow this quick start section.